AathreyaG/reactai-starter/user-story.md

 ---

-### **Title: Search Catalog**
+### **Title: Search and Edit Catalog Entries**###

-User Role: As a Catalog Manager, I want to search the catalog by NSN or common name to quickly find specific products.
+User Role: As a Catalog Manager, I want to search and edit catalog entries so that I can update product information efficiently.

 Functional Description:

-The system should provide search functionality to allow users to find catalog items based on NSN or common name, enabling efficient management and updates of product information.
+The system should allow users to search catalog entries using filters and edit selected entries.
+This enhances data accuracy and facilitates easy updates.

 **GIVEN-WHEN-THEN Scenario**:

 GIVEN I am on the catalog search page

-WHEN I enter an NSN or common name in the search bar THEN the system should display matching catalog items
+WHEN I enter search criteria and submit the search
+THEN the system should display a list of matching entries

+WHEN I select an entry and edit its details
+THEN the system should update the entry in the database

 **Acceptance Criteria**:

-- The search should return results within 2 seconds.
-- The search must be case-insensitive.
+- The search functionality must support filters like NSN, common name, and description.
-- If no matches are found, display a "No results found" message.
+- Edits should be reflected in the database immediately.
+- User feedback (success/failure messages) must be provided for edits.
-- Logs must be stored in AWS CloudWatch for debugging.
+- Changes must be logged for audit purposes.

-Story Points: 3 (Simple complexity)
+Story Points: 8 (Higher complexity)

 **Impact Analysis**:

 Backend Implications:

-- Implement a search API endpoint in Node.js.
-- Optimize database queries for quick search results.
+- Create API endpoints for search and update operations.
+- Implement search filters using Sequelize.
+- Ensure data consistency and integrity during edits.
+- Log changes to AWS CloudWatch for auditing.

 Frontend Implications:

-- Create a search bar component in React.
+- Implement a search form with filter options using React.
-- Display search results in a paginated list.
+- Display search results in a table with pagination.
-- Show a loading indicator while searching.
+- Implement an edit form with validation for entry updates.

 **Development Subtasks**:

-- Frontend: Build the search bar component.
+- Frontend: Build the search form and results table.
-- Frontend: Implement paginated results display.
+- Frontend: Build the edit form with validation.
-- Backend: Create search API endpoint.
+- Backend: Create API endpoints for search and update.
-- Backend: Optimize database queries.
+- Backend: Implement logging for changes.

 **Testing Subtasks**:

-- Test search functionality with valid NSN and common names.
+- Test search with various filters.
-- Test search with no matching results.
+- Test editing entries with valid/invalid data.
-- Test performance for large datasets.
+- Test response time and data consistency.
-- Conduct security tests (SQL injection protection).
+- Perform security testing on search and edit operations.

 ---

-### **Title: Edit Product Details**
+### **Title: Download Catalog Data**###

-User Role: As a Catalog Manager, I want to edit product details so that I can keep the catalog information accurate and up-to-date.
+User Role: As a Catalog Manager, I want to download catalog data so that I can analyze or archive it offline.

 Functional Description:

-The system should allow users to view and edit details of individual products, ensuring the catalog is accurate and reflects current information.
+The system should allow users to download the entire catalog or filtered entries in CSV format.
+This facilitates offline analysis and record keeping.

 **GIVEN-WHEN-THEN Scenario**:

-GIVEN I am on a product's detail page
-WHEN I edit the product information and click "Save" THEN the system should update the product details in the database

-**Acceptance Criteria**:

-- The system must save changes within 2 seconds.
-- Provide confirmation upon successful update.
-- If the update fails, display an error message.
-- Logs must be stored in AWS CloudWatch for debugging.

-Story Points: 5 (Moderate complexity)

-**Impact Analysis**:

-Backend Implications:

-- Implement an API endpoint for updating product details.
-- Ensure data validation and integrity checks.

-Frontend Implications:

-- Create a product detail view with editable fields.
-- Implement save functionality and feedback messages.

-**Development Subtasks**:

-- Frontend: Build the product detail view.
-- Frontend: Implement edit and save functionality.
-- Backend: Create update API endpoint.
-- Backend: Implement data validation logic.

-**Testing Subtasks**:

-- Test editing and saving product details.
-- Test validation for invalid data entries.
-- Test performance for high-frequency updates.
-- Conduct security tests (data validation, input sanitization).

----

-### **Title: Download Catalog**

-User Role: As a Catalog Manager, I want to download the catalog as a CSV file so that I can analyze and share the information easily.

-Functional Description:

-The system should allow users to download the entire catalog as a CSV file, facilitating easy data analysis and sharing with stakeholders.

-**GIVEN-WHEN-THEN Scenario**:

-GIVEN I am on the catalog management page
+GIVEN I am on the catalog page

 WHEN I click the "Download" button
-THEN the system should generate and download the catalog as a CSV file
+THEN the system should generate a CSV file of the catalog data for download

 **Acceptance Criteria**:

-- The download should start within 3 seconds.
+- The download feature must support exporting all data or filtered data.
-- The CSV file must contain all catalog entries.
+- The CSV file should be well-formatted and include all relevant fields.
-- If the download fails, display an error message.
+- User feedback must be provided upon download initiation and completion.
-- Logs must be stored in AWS CloudWatch for debugging.
+- Download logs must be stored in AWS CloudWatch.

-Story Points: 3 (Simple complexity)
+Story Points: 3 (Low complexity)

 **Impact Analysis**:

 Backend Implications:

-- Implement an API endpoint for CSV generation.
+- Create an API endpoint to generate CSV files from database entries.
-- Ensure efficient data retrieval and file generation.
+- Implement filtering logic for partial downloads.
+- Log download requests and results.

 Frontend Implications:

-- Create a download button on the catalog management page.
+- Implement a download button linked to the endpoint.
-- Provide feedback on download initiation and completion.
+- Provide download status feedback to the user.

 **Development Subtasks**:

-- Frontend: Implement the download button.
+- Frontend: Implement the download button and feedback.
-- Frontend: Handle user feedback for downloads.
-- Backend: Create CSV generation API endpoint.
+- Backend: Create the API endpoint for CSV generation.
-- Backend: Optimize data retrieval for large datasets.
+- Backend: Implement filtering logic.

 **Testing Subtasks**:

-- Test successful CSV downloads.
+- Test full and partial downloads.
-- Test performance for large catalogs.
+- Verify CSV format and content.
-- Test error handling for download failures.
+- Test download initiation and completion feedback.
-- Conduct security tests (authorization, data exposure).
+- Perform security testing on download operations.

+These user stories are aligned with the MVP plan, focusing on core functionalities of upload, search, edit, and download for the GSA Supply Catalog Management Platform.